 It is possible to build and host a free website.
 There are website builders and CMS options that offer a free plan, or you could learn to code it yourself.

 If you are willing to be patient and do your research, you can easily build and host a site for free.
-Website creation doesn’t have to cost a fortune.
+The entire website creation process doesn’t have to cost a fortune.